Present in the Shadow of the War

 This comparison highlights the relative efficiency of the New Zealand UBRE, improvised though it was.
 The New Zealand system was still crude by later standards, but its tank, pump, meter, filter, and hose arrangement allowed measured fuel to be issued directly from the vehicle.

 That episode says much about the character of New Zealand Army logistics in Singapore during the late 1980s.
 The capability existed, but it relied on local initiative, trade knowledge, and the ability to solve practical problems quickly.
-The third UBRE was not completed because the system was neither elegant nor well-resourced.
+The additional UBREs were not completed because the system was neither elegant nor well-resourced.
 It was completed because the soldiers involved understood what was needed, found the missing components, and made the equipment work in time for the exercise.

 That improvisation was also a by-product of the early Petroleum Operator courses.
 With scarce equipment, much of it purchased in the late 1960s and by the late 1980s approaching twenty years of age, course time was often spent taking the equipment apart, reassembling it, understanding how the pumps, filters, meters, hoses, and fittings worked, and learning how to produce a workable dispensing pack from whatever was available.
 The term UBRE itself was not yet common Army language, but within the Petroleum Operator community, it became shorthand for a capability learned from British practice, adapted through coursework, and made practical with New Zealand equipment.
 This created operators who understood the equipment at a practical level, not just as users, but as soldiers capable of maintaining, adapting, and making it function on a shoestring.